 - Expensive for a mid-range tracker

-The Garmin Forerunner range has a GPS watch to suit every runner’s needs and budget.
+A Garmin comparison shows the Forerunners as GPS watches built to suit every runner’s needs and budget.
 It’s now up to you to pick what kind of activity you want to undertake and what you want to find.
 Comparing the Garmin Forerunners and making your decision is all about balance.